Northern Ireland Assembly: 2020–2022

-Since 2022
+2022–2024 (suspension)

 Elections were held for a seventh assembly in May 2022.
 Sinn Féin emerged as the largest party, followed by the Democratic Unionist Party.
 The newly elected assembly met for the first time on 13 May 2022 and again on 30 May.
 However, at both these meetings, the DUP refused to assent to the election of a speaker as part of a protest against the Northern Ireland Protocol, which meant that the assembly could not continue other business, including the appointment of a new Executive.
-The incumbent speaker and incumbent ministers would continue in office in caretaker roles.
+The incumbent speaker and incumbent ministers continued in office in caretaker roles.

-After the deadline set by Westminster for restoring devolved government was missed, the Northern Ireland secretary must schedule the election in the next 12 weeks.
-However, the secretary has indicated that they will extend the deadline for the formation of the executive by six weeks, with an option for a further six week extension, so that any Northern Ireland Assembly election that would occur due to a failure to form an executive would happen at some point in 2023.
+After the deadline set by Westminster for restoring devolved government was missed, the Northern Ireland secretary was legally required to schedule the election in the following 12 weeks.
+However, the secretary extended the deadline for the formation of the executive by six weeks, with an option for a further six week extension, so that any Northern Ireland Assembly election that would occur due to a failure to form an executive would happen at some point in 2023.
+Further extension of the deadline to 8 February 2024 was brought about by legislation in the Westminster Parliament as a result of continued refusal by the DUP to form an executive.